OpenBMB/ToolBench/README.md

     --method $METHOD \
     --output_file $OUTPUT_FILE
 ```
-- training
-Our code is based on [FastChat](https://github.com/lm-sys/FastChat).
+- Training: Our code is based on [FastChat](https://github.com/lm-sys/FastChat).
 You can use the following command to train ToolLLaMA-7b with 2 x A100 (80GB):
 ```bash
 export PYTHONPATH=./
 torchrun --nproc_per_node=2 --master_port=20001 toolbench/train/train_long_seq.py \